Free Markets Inequality and the Circular Flow

 Why Free Markets Can’t Guarantee Fairness: Inequality and the Circular Flow

-Picture this: two kids start a lemonade stand.
+This is the typical Business example teachers provide in secondary education: two kids start a lemonade stand.
 One has a shiny table, Instagram-savvy parents, and a prime corner spot.
 The other has a cardboard sign and is tucked behind a hedge.

 Both are “in the market” - but guess who makes more?

-Free Markets and Inequality: Built-In Bias?
+IB Economics Free Markets and Inequality: Built-In Bias?

 In a free-market economy, income and wealth are distributed based on the rewards to the factors of production: